IOnlyTakeWins/ChromiumFox/README.md

+> [!CAUTION]
+> The Only official place to get ChromiumFox is from this repository.
+Any other repository, website, etc. is fake and should not be trusted.

 # ChromiumFox
 I want to love Chrome, but Chrome doesn't love me.
 I still love the Chromium style UI, so I have remade it for Firefox.